audioxide/data/data/posts/20180425-reviews-blur-modern-life-is-rubbish.md

   knock, and Damon Albarn leads the pack well with his social satires and cutting commentary.
 week: 143
+blurb: Inconsistent, but there's a lot to dig.
+The songwriting is hard to knock, and Damon Albarn leads the pack well with his social satires and cutting commentary.
 ---
 author: ANDRÉ
 review: >-